alecrabbit/php-console-spinner/doc/calc.tmp.md

-- if preferred interval not set wigglers calculate minimal interval from patterns
+- if preferred interval not set twirlers calculate minimal interval from patterns
 - if all patterns have null interval, interval 1000ms is used
 -